Sidhant-Roymoulik/Light-Blue/README.md

 # Light Blue
-A UCI-Compatible Chess Engine Built in Golang
+First attempt at a UCI-Compatible Chess Engine Built in Golang

 ---